sagesolar/Corpus-of-Taylor-Swift/README.md

 # Introduction

 This is a dataset consisting of all song lyric words found on all of Taylor Swift's studio albums, as well as a selection of other songs written by her.
-CoTS is generated using 'Taylor's Version' album lyrics where available, and includes all bonus/'from the vault' songs.
-In order prevent duplicate counts of lyric words, versions of songs that are pure remixes or accoustic/piano performances of original songs are not included.
-Happy frienship bracelet making! 🐈
+CoTS is generated using 'Taylor's Version' album lyrics where available, and includes all bonus tracks or 'from the vault' songs.
+There is intent to keep this dataset updated as new material is released in future.

+Happy browsing and frienship bracelet making! 🐈

 ![CoTS word cloud](img/cots-word-cloud.png)

 # Word Categorisation

-CoTS categorises lyric word frequencies, word variants and parts of speech (PoS) as defined by the [Word Frequency in Written and Spoken English (WFWSE)](https://ucrel.lancs.ac.uk/bncfreq/flists.html) list.
+CoTS assigns word frequencies, parts of speech (PoS) and word variants to lyric words as defined by the [Word Frequency in Written and Spoken English (WFWSE)](https://ucrel.lancs.ac.uk/bncfreq/flists.html) list.

-Lyric words have also been categorised using the [Oxford 5000 by CEFR level](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000) word list, which ranks words based on language importance using the Common European Framework of Reference for Languages (CEFR).
+Lyric words have also been categorised using the [Oxford 5000 by CEFR level](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000) word list, which ranks words based on their importance to a language using the [Common European Framework of Reference for Languages (CEFR)](https://www.coe.int/en/web/common-european-framework-reference-languages/level-descriptions).

-CoTS also makes use of the [top 100 most frequent words](https://en.wikipedia.org/wiki/Most_common_words_in_English) of the English language as defined by the Oxford English Corpus (OEC).
+CoTS also utilises the [Oxford English Corpus (OEC) top 100 most frequent words](https://en.wikipedia.org/wiki/Most_common_words_in_English) of the English language, as described in several sections below.

-To ensure as complete lyric word categorisation as possible the following have been added to WFWSE word variants:
+To ensure as complete lyric word categorisation as possible, the following have been added to WFWSE word variants, as applicable:

 - American word spellings, eg. `marvelous`
 - common acronyms, eg. `TV` or `FBI`